anbox-cloud/discourse-docs/tut/installing-appliance.md

 Running this command does the following:

-1. Install the following tools and dependencies, if they are not installed already:
+1. Installs the following tools and dependencies, if they are not installed already:
     * snapd
     * Anbox Management Client (AMC)
     * LXD

         [note type="information" status="Important"] The Anbox Cloud Appliance requires LXD >= 5.0 and hence LXD is installed from the `latest/stable` track.
-If LXD is already installed but the version is older than 5.0, run ` snap refresh --channel=5.0/stable lxd` to update it.[/note]
+If LXD is already installed but the version is older than 5.0, run `snap refresh --channel=5.0/stable lxd` to update it.[/note]

-1. Install `anbox-cloud-appliance` snap from the `latest/stable` track.
+1. Installs `anbox-cloud-appliance` snap from the `latest/stable` track.
-1. Configure the `apt` repositories for Anbox Cloud.
+1. Configures the `apt` repositories for Anbox Cloud.

 <a name="initialise"></a>
 ## Initialise the appliance